Welfare-to-work fraud detection inadequate, say MPs

 A4e said a recent audit of the firm had found no evidence of fraud.

-MPs accepted that financial checks on welfare-to-work schemes had been improved under the current government.'So weak'
+MPs accepted that financial checks on welfare-to-work schemes had been improved under the current government.

 But Labour MP Ms Hodge said that "risks remain, especially to value for taxpayers' money", with the Work Programme, which launched in 2011.